elihiton/DRD2-gene-RAG/README.md

 research, development, pharmacovigilance and anything else they need.
 A pharmaceutical industry worker has entered the query below and the context contains relevant chunks retrieved from a database of research on the DRD2 gene.
 Use as many or as few of the sources as you need to answer the question accurately and concisely.
 You may also use existing knowledge from your training base.
 Please cite studies if applicable.
+If the provided context does not have information to answer the question, please state as much.

 Context: {context}